Narcotics Anonymous

 Narcotics Anonymous (NA), founded in 1953, describes itself as a "nonprofit fellowship or society of men and women for whom drugs had become a major problem."
 Narcotics Anonymous uses a 12-step model developed for people with varied substance use disorders and is the second-largest 12-step organization, after 12-step pioneer Alcoholics Anonymous.

-As of May 2018 there were more than 70,000 NA meetings in 144 countries.
+As of 2024, there were 77,000 NA meetings in 145 countries each week.

 Narcotics Anonymous program

 All facts and quotes presented in "The Narcotics Anonymous program" section, unless otherwise sourced, come from the book Narcotics Anonymous (Basic Text).

 Membership and organization

-The third tradition of NA states that the only requirement for membership is "a desire to stop using."
+The third tradition of NA states that the only requirement for membership is "a desire to stop using".
 NA says its meetings are where members can "meet regularly to help each other stay clean."
 Membership in NA is free, and there are no dues or fees.

 The foundation of the Narcotics Anonymous program is the Twelve Steps and Twelve Traditions.
 Narcotics Anonymous uses a slight variation of wording in both the Twelve Steps and Twelve Traditions when compared to other Twelve Step groups.

-According to the Basic Text, Narcotics Anonymous "has no opinion on outside issues," including those of politics, science or medicine, and does not endorse any outside organization or institution.
+According to the Basic Text, Narcotics Anonymous "has no opinion on outside issues", including those of politics, science or medicine, and does not endorse any outside organization or institution.
 The fellowship does not promote itself, but rather attracts new members through public information and outreach.
 Individuals can also be compelled to attend by courts or rehab programs.

 NA groups and areas supply outside organizations with factual information regarding the NA program, and individual members may carry the NA message to hospitals and institutions, such as treatment centers and jails.